-34. ISO/IEC 18013 specifies an "ISO compliant driving licence" (IDL) that can perform the function of both the IDP and DDP.
+ISO/IEC 18013 specifies an "ISO compliant driving licence" (IDL) that can perform the function of both the IDP and DDP.
 The technical work performed by ISO/IEC in publication of ISO/IEC 18013 can also be utilised by WP.1 through an amendment of the Annexes of the Convention to reference ISO/IEC 18013 regarding the following:

-- (a) Format of DDP (Annex 6), and - (b) Format of IDP (Annex 7), without any changes to regulatory aspects of:
+- Format of DDP (Annex 6), and - Model of IDP (Annex 7),

-(a) Categories of vehicles, and
+without any changes to regulatory aspects of:

-(b) Data content to be displayed visually on the document and stored electronically in the machine readable properties included on the document.
+- Categories of vehicles as specified in the 2006 amendment of the Convention, and - Data content to be displayed visually on the document and stored electronically in the machine readable properties included on the document.